DanAnkers/CV/cv.rst

  * Consultant to customers on network design and implementation.
  * Consultant to customers on network security issues.
  * Responsible for design, installation and maintenance of Cisco and Asterisk Voice Over IP based least cost routing product and VoIP PBXs for internal and customer use.
- * Designed and implemented infrastructure as a service public cloud platform based on KVM and GlusterFS.
+ * Designed and implemented infrastructure as a service public cloud platform based on KVM and GlusterFS, including technical and business analysis of various possible solutions.
  * Responsible for a wide range of ISP systems including mail with Postfix, DNS with tinydns, Unbound and nsd, web with Apache and nginx and RADIUS with FreeRADIUS.
  * Implemented process improvements including RANCID configuration management for routers, Puppet configuration management for servers.

 :2003 (7 months): Technical Director - Freegard Ankers Consultants Ltd.

+ * Designed a Linux based wireless hotspot product.
+ * Offered Linux and network consultancy to local businesses.

 :2000 - 2003: Techician 2B / Technical Officer - `Manx Telecom Ltd`_